-Singapore’s air hung like a heavy blanket last week.
+Singapore’s air hung like a heavy blanket.
 The sun desperately wanted to shine; it could only manage a pale glow.

 Nearby, farmers on the island of Sumatra were using a technique called slash and burn to chop down rainforest, set it on fire, and create farmland.
 Smoke from the fires, carried by the wind, caused dense smog to form in Singapore, in what was already hot, humid, and hazy weather.